Berenddeperend/blog/src/blog/dungeon-mayhem.md

 </div>

 An absolute banger.
 Robin (a.k.a.
 Jerry de Ferry) introduced me to the game and I must have played over a hundred games.
+Special shoutout to our trip to Berlin where I first brought this game.
+Any time we would sit at a bar or beer garden we'd play a few rounds.
+Good stuff.

 {% image "board-games/dungeon-mayhem-1.jpg" %}
 {% image "board-games/dungeon-mayhem-4.jpg" %}